GangneuxA/4AGQL/README.md

 For the security the Appollo servers have CORS to accept only request on local ok react app.

-All mutation in apollo server have JWT token with x-access-token and x-refresh-token to generate this you need to connect with graphql user with mutation login.
+All mutation in apollo server have JWT token with x-access-token and x-refresh-token to generate this you need to connect with graphql user with mutation login. before you register with mutation createuser in user apollo server.